Tracking Public Opinion of Trump's Washington

 Voters’ priorities for the Trump administration

-• Voters are most likely to want Trump to focus on costs for goods and services, and specifically health care affordability, following a campaign that was dominated by voters’ concerns about inflation.
+- Voters are most likely to want Trump to focus on lowering prices for goods and services, and specifically health care affordability, following a campaign that was dominated by voters’ concerns about inflation.

-• Despite his and Elon Musk’s high-profile efforts with the newly created Department of Government Efficiency, voters have not become more likely to see Trump prioritizing a reduction in the size and scope of the government (47%) since he’s taken office, which just 26% of voters said should be a “top priority.”
+- Amid his and Elon Musk’s high-profile efforts with the newly created Department of Government Efficiency, just 25% of voters say that a reduction in the size and scope of the U.S. government should be a “top priority,” marking a record low.

 Trump’s performance on the issues

-• The bulk of voters approve of Trump’s handling of most issues at the beginning of his second term, with the president receiving his best marks on immigration (56% approve) and national security (54% approve).
+- More voters than not still approve of Trump’s handling of most issues, with the president receiving his best ratings on immigration (54%) and national security (52%).

 Congressional trust on the issues

-• Republicans hold big advantages over Democrats on trust to handle immigration, national security, and the national debt.
+- Republicans hold advantages over Democrats on trust to handle the immigration, national security, and the national debt.

-• Voters are much more likely to trust Democrats to handle health care, LGBTQ+ rights, abortion and Medicare/Social Security.
+- Voters are much more likely to trust Democrats to handle health care, LGBTQ+ rights, abortion and Medicare and Social Security.

-• Voters are closely divided over whom they trust to handle energy policy and taxes.
+- Voters are closely divided over whom they trust to handle the economy, taxes, trade and energy.

 News